MiloBuwalda/uva-prog-c/30 Problem sets/27 Problem set 1 (semester 2)/20 Problem set.md

 As you can see, gedit itself also has a **Terminal** window, although it initially rests in your home directory.
 Type

+	cd Desktop/pset1

+to immediately move yourself from your home directory to your **pset1** directory.
+You can then use

+	ls

+to confirm that your `hello.c` file is indeed there. `ls` stands for "list", and provides a listing of the contents of the current directory, whereas `cd` stands for "change directory".

+Assuming `ls` indeed shows `hello.c`, you can type

+	make hello

+to compile your textual code into binary code that the computer can execute.
+If you just receive the same prompt, you're succesful!
+You can then type

+	./hello

+to execute the binary code you just generated.